 The best dog walks Brighton has to offer are really spectacular – but as you can see from our list, some of the real winning walks are available in the wider reaches, heading across to Eastbourne and Hastings.
 In some cases, you may need to travel into the Kent border to access some of the best walkies in the south-east.

-In any case – start planning your dog holiday or walking days out now with our help – work your way down this list of the best coastal dog walks in Brighton and more!
+In any case – start your dog holiday or walking days out now with our help – work your way down this list and then view excellent Brighton dog friendly cottages.